kulwadeeku/256402-112-lab03-01/README.md

 ```
 $ java BinarySearch
-'5' is at location 4
+'5' is at location 3
 '13' is at location 7
-'10' does not exist!.
+'10' does not exist!
 ```